packaged goods (CPG) is an industry term for merchandise that customers

 Additionally, I am the president of Tabula Rosa Systems, a “best of breed” reseller of products for communications, email, network management software, security products and professional services.
 Also, I am the president of Netiquette IQ.
 We are currently developing an email IQ rating system, Netiquette IQ, which promotes the fundamentals outlined in my book.

-Over the past twenty-five years, I have enjoyed a dynamic and successful career and have attained an extensive background in IT and electronic communications by selling and marketing within the information technology marketplace.
+Over the past twenty-five years, I have enjoyed a dynamic and successful career and have attained an extensive background in IT and electronic communications by selling and marketing within the information technology market.